Drone survey of Clifton Beach

 The Matrice 200 coming in for a battery change

-The beach was split into 1km sectors in order to make the mapping process easier.
+The beach was split into one kilometre sectors in order to make the mapping process easier.
 Each sector had a series of flights manually designed in the office that conformed to the natural topography.
 Relatively constant offset from the ground and cliff faces was maintained to provide high resolution imagery over the entire project.

+While the UAV was in the air it recorded images at regular intervals while ensuring a high overlap of imagery to give a complete dataset at the end.
 The UAV flew each planned flight flawlessly and despite the cliffs shading half the satellites, especially at low flying altitudes, the PPK GPS system gave a fixed solution for each photo location.

 Flying with the gannets at Cape Kidnappers